-- ▶ Select a data source.
+- ► Select a data source.
 This can be any analytical source that records the outcome you want to predict. - ▶ Specify a data format.
 For more information, see the topic Tabular versus transactional data on p.
-52. - ▶ Specify optional settings as desired.
+49. - ▶ Specify optional settings as desired.
 For more information, see the topic Optional model settings on p.
-53. - ▶ If desired, click the Data Overview icon to see an overview of the data that will be used to build the current model.
-For more information, see the topic Data overview in Chapter 4 on p.
-29. - ► Click Build Model. - ▶ Optionally, use the Test features to see how the model performs on your sample data.
+50. - ► Click Build Model. - ▶ Optionally, use the Test features to see how the model performs on your sample data.
 Note that Evaluation is not available for the Association model type.